Everything You Need To Know About Deep Cycle Batteries

 Types of Deep Cycle Batteries

 There are also a few types of deep cycle batteries.
 While they perform the same function, the materials used to build the battery vary.
 Thus, the different types of deep cycle batteries each have their own pros and cons.
-Let's look at the main ones here.
+Here are some of the main ones:

 • Lithium-Ion